Bambe is a licensed science teacher. She taught many subjects to highschools such as Science, Philosophy, Computer, and Physical Education.

 They are the students who are physically present but mentally absent.

 Though these can be some of the toughest times for a teacher, they can also be the most fun-filled moments, with a teacher and students creating while learning meaningfully.
 If there is a change of mindset of a learner and a positive outcome, this is a fulfilling moment for a teacher after all the hard times.
-Just like how a woman gives birth, all pains and aches of teachers paved the way as they see their students improve and enjoy while learning.

 Discussion and Activity Time

 In other words, teachers don't just teach but awaken the interests and hidden talents of learners.
-Some teachers impose engaging activities that involves everyone's cooperation.
+Some teachers impose engaging activities that involve everyone's cooperation.
 Sometimes, learners are tasked with completing individual work and improving intrapersonal aspects.
 There are many ways to bring out the best of learners.
 This is a no-joke job for a teacher.
 What the teachers bring to the classroom can help improve learners' motivation.

 - Teacher-centered: This refers to the traditional way of teaching.
 This demands that the students absolutely follow the lead of the teacher.